ggmirandac/ggmirandac/README.md

 -->

 **Hello There** 🐋
 I'm a Biological Engineering student at [Universidad Catolica](https://www.ing.uc.cl/).
-I'm interested in learning biotechnology methods to
+I program in Python but I'm currently learning other programming lenguages Julia and R.